ballerina-platform/ballerina-dev-website/learn/references/package-references.md

 The `Package.md` file provides a human-readable description of a package.
 This file is required for publishing a package to a repository.
 It is the first page you will see when you navigate to the package in [Ballerina Central](https://central.ballerina.io/).
 This file is in markdown format.
 It will be auto-generated when you create a library package.
-For steps to create a library package, see Creating a Library Package](/learn/publishing-packages-to-ballerina-central/#creating-a-library-package)
+For steps to create a library package, see Create a Library Package](/learn/publish-packages-to-ballerina-central/#create-a-library-package)

 ## The `target/` directory